kajc10/Duckietown-Duck-Riders/README.md

 ## <del><b>Milestone 1</b></del>
->Note: folder structure has been reorganized for Ms2.
+>### Note: folder structure has been reorganized for MS2.
+The following commands are no longer working for the current version as described.
+New documentation is coming soon...
 ## Running manual_control.py

 **Option1: clone this repository and run manually**